How Long Do Solar Panels Last?: The Average Lifespan of Solar Panels

 What Is a Solar Panel Degradation Rate?

-Over the lifetime of a system, solar panels will show a reduced ability to absorb sunlight and convert it into solar energy — although it takes many years for this slow loss of efficiency to occur.
-It’s caused by factors such as hot weather as well as the natural reduction in chemical potency of the panels, also known as the “degradation rate.”
+Solar panel systems will show a reduced ability to absorb sunlight and convert it into solar energy over their lifetime.
+However, it takes many years for this slow loss of efficiency to occur.
+Factors that cause this include hot weather as well as the natural reduction in chemical potency of the panels, also known as the “degradation rate.”

 A solar panel with a lower degradation rate will produce more energy over its lifetime.
-The lower the degradation rate, the better the solar panel.
-Degradation rates of solar panels depend on the brand.
-Of course, higher-quality panels will have a lower degradation rate than lower-quality panels.
+Essentially, the lower the degradation rate, the better the solar panel.
+Solar panel degradation rates depend on the brand as well.
+As you’d expect, higher-quality panels will have a lower degradation rate than lower-quality panels.

-According to a National Renewable Energy Laboratory (NREL) study, the average solar panel loses 0.8% of its output each year.
-However, premium manufacturers like SunPower offer panels with degradation rates as low as 0.3%, which means their panels will last much longer than those from the majority of other manufacturers.
-This makes it very important to consider degradation rate when you’re doing a solar panel comparison, since more expensive panels will generally be a better deal in the long run.
+The average solar panel loses 0.8% of its output each year according to a National Renewable Energy Laboratory (NREL) study.
+However, premium manufacturers like SunPower offer panels with degradation rates as low as 0.3%, meaning their panels will last much longer compared to the majority of other manufacturers.
+This makes degradation rate a vital aspect to consider when comparing solar panels during your pre-purchase research process.

 How Can You Keep Your Solar Panels Efficient for Years to Come?